Personal Finance427 views

 The most important question that you may face after you decide to buy a second-hand car is, which type of loan should you go for?
 Lenders provide personal loans and used car loans to finance this purchase.
 Ideally, you should choose the loan that is easy to access and cost-effective, besides having easy credit norms.
 So, which of the two loans stays true to these points?
 Read on to know the same.

-Rate of Interest: It decides to a great extent the amount you’ll pay to the lender over the course of a loan.
-While personal loans come at a rate of around 11%-24% per annum, a used car loan can be available at a lower rate of 11%-16%.
+Rate of Interest: It decides the amount you will pay to the lender over the course of a loan.
+Personal loans come at a rate of around 11 to 24 percent per annum.
+A used car loan can be available at a lower rate of 11 to 16 percent per aum.

 Quantum of Loan: Personal loans can be financed to the extent of the deal amount, provided you meet the eligibility criteria.
 The deal amount could be the existing value of the car or any other sum, depending on how you transact with the seller.
-Whereas, when you opt for a used car loan, banks usually sanction upto 70%-80% of the value of the second-hand car.
+Whereas, when you opt for a pre-used car loan, banks usually sanction upto 70 to 80 percent of the value of the second-hand car.
 You need to pay the remaining amount from your own pocket.

 Example – You make a deal of ₹6 lakh to buy a second-hand car.
 The lender values the car at ₹5 lakh.
 So, you will most likely get a used car loan of ₹4 lakh (80% of 5 lakh).
 You thus need to pay the rest ₹2 lakh (6 lakh – 4 lakh) from your end.